NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/purge_by_prefix.md

 {{<Aside type="note" header="API">}}

-You can purge prefixes via the Cloudflare API.
+You can purge prefixes via the Khulnasoft API.
 For more information, refer to the [API documentation](/api/operations/zone-purge).
 You can use up to 30 prefixes per API call and make up to 30,000 purge API calls in a 24-hour period.

 {{</Aside>}}